spring-attic/spring-mobile-samples/lite-device-resolver/README.md

 # lite-device-resolver

-A [Spring Mobile] sample application demonstrating the Device Resolver capabilities of the Spring Mobile Device module.
+A [Spring Mobile] sample application demonstrating the Device Resolver capabilities of the Spring Mobile Device module, including:

+* "Lite" device resolution through the use of DeviceResolverHandlerInterceptor
+* Spring Boot auto-configuration
+* Thymeleaf views

 ## Build and Deploy